skoriche/Climate-REF4CMIP/docs/background/architecture.md

 * **Modular:** This is a community project.
     It should be easy for existing and future benchmarking packages to integrate with the framework.
     The developer experience for the benchmarking package providers should be paramount.
-* **Extensible:** For CMIP7-FT we are focusing on a small subset of possible derived metrics and diagnostics.
+* **Extensible:** For AFT we are focusing on a small subset of possible derived metrics and diagnostics.
     The metrics will scale over time as the science progresses in terms of data volume and complexity.
 * **Reusable:** We are targeting multiple different deployment environments and a range of different potential users.
     Where possible, we should preserve the ability to reuse components of the REF in different contexts.